koshimazaki/AI-Utils/README.md

 # 2. API_img_gen

- Needs API fork to accept local files on M1 Mac.
+ Needs A1111 API fork to accept local files on M1 Mac, still WIP.
 Usuful for generating variaty of images based on input and sample data.

 Few features
 - Checks the folder save bataches of variable amount of images per image in the folder.